 What’s wrong with the Singleton

 Singleton is a controversial argument since the pattern has been invented.
 I am personally against the use of Singleton; every single Singleton class I have encountered so far, led only to design problems hard to fix through refactoring.
-However if you ask me why I am against the Singleton, I will not answer you with the usual answers (they break encapsulation, hide dependencies, make impossible to write proper unit tests, bind the code to the implementation of a service instead of its abstraction, make refactoring really awkward), but with the hindsight of the practice: your code will become unmanageable after a short term.
-This because the use of Singletons come without any design constriction that, while apparently makes the coder life easier, will make it a hell later on, when the code turn in to an incomprehensible blob without a structured flow.
-Projects developed by one of two coders wouldn’t show the problem at first or ever (for example, if the project doesn’t need to be maintained over time), but mid-size projects will pay the consequences of wild design when it’s probably too late for refactoring.
+However if you ask me why I am against the Singleton, I will not answer you with the usual answers (they break encapsulation, hide dependencies, make impossible to write proper unit tests, bind the code to the implementation of a service instead of its abstraction, make refactoring really awkward, usually create memory leaks), but with the hindsight of the practice: your code will become unmanageable.
+This because the use of Singletons come without any design constriction that, while apparently makes the coder life easier, will make it a hell later on, when the code turn in to an incomprehensible blob without a structured flow (spaghetti code).
+Projects developed by one of two coders wouldn’t experience the problem at first or ever (for example, if the project doesn’t need to be maintained over time), but mid-size projects will pay the consequences of wild design when it’s probably too late for refactoring.
 Think about it, you can use Singletons everywhere, without limits, without rules.
 What would keep a coder from making a total mess out of it?
 Common sense?
 Let’s not fool ourselves, common sense doesn’t apply when release deadlines approach fast.

-To be honest, this is not enough to dismiss Singletons.
-What is a Singleton if not just another way to inject dependencies?
+If this is not enough to dismiss Singletons think of this: what is a Singleton if not just another way to inject dependencies?
 When you don’t have any other choice than singletons, the real problem becomes how to manage the states of these classes when encapsulation is broken.
-Singletons usually and normally rely on public functions, public functions that normally change states inside the Singleton itself.
+Singletons normally rely on public functions, public functions that usually change states inside the Singleton itself.
 When the singleton is used recklessly in several parts of the code, it becomes very hard to track when and how these states change.
 Refactoring becomes tremendously risky because changing the order of the call of the public functions of the same singleton could mean finding the singleton itself in an unexpected state.
 The biggest problem about Singleton is then the fact that they cannot be designed with Inversion of Control in mind.
 You are always forced to write functions like IsSingletonReady() or DisableThisSpecificBehaviour() or AccessToThisGlobalData(), leaving the control of the internal states to external entities there are hard to track, especially due to the Singleton global variable-like behaviour.

 There are 3 ways to resolve dependencies: using the Service Locator pattern, injecting dependencies manually through constructors/setters, exploiting reflection capabilities through an IoC container and, obviously, using Singletons.
 Disregarding Singletons, I do not like the Service Locator Pattern because the SLP itself is a singleton (or a static class) and this could lead to some severe limitations compared to the IoC container solution.
 Since Unity doesn’t have a starting place where dependencies can be created and injected, manual injections become quite hard and basically impossible without a good understanding of the Unity limitations.